tariqfizza99-ui/codealpha_tasks/README.md

+#CodeAlpha Internship Tasks

+This repository contains the tasks I completed for the CodeAlpha Internship.

+# Tasks Completed:
+1. Calculator (Python)
+2. Number Guessing Game
+3. To-Do List App

-# codealpha_tasks
+# Tools Used:
-This repository contains my CodeAlpha internship tasks.
-Tasks Completed: 1.
-Calculator (Python) 2.
-To-Do List App 3.
-Simple Website  Thank you CodeAlpha!
+Python

+Thank you CodeAlpha for this opportunity